Avverma9/jobAddah/client/docs/google-ads.md

 	- `VITE_ADSENSE_CLIENT=ca-pub-XXXXXXXXXXXX`
 	- `VITE_ADSENSE_SLOT=1234567890`

 - The repository includes `src/components/AdSlot.jsx` which injects a Google AdSense `ins` tag and the AdSense script when the user has accepted analytics/ads consent.
-The component is consent-gated and will not render if `localStorage.jobaddah_consent !== 'accepted'`.
+The component is consent-gated and will not render if `localStorage.jobsaddah_consent !== 'accepted'`.

 - Example usage (already added to the post page):